weixiaoli125/Video-objective-segmentation/README.md

+## Video-objective-segmentation

+***Segmentation Anything***  is a state-of-the-art computer vision technique (https://github.com/facebookresearch/segment-anything) that involves the process of dividing an image into multiple segments or regions based on certain criteria.

-***Track-Anything*** is a flexible and interactive tool for video object tracking and segmentation.
-It is developed upon [Segment Anything](https://github.com/facebookresearch/segment-anything), can specify anything to track and segment via user clicks only.
-During tracking, users can flexibly change the objects they wanna track or correct the region of interest if there are any ambiguities.
-These characteristics enable ***Track-Anything*** to be suitable for:
+***Track-Anything*** is a flexible and interactive tool (https://github.com/gaomingqi/Track-Anything) for video object tracking and segmentation.
+Users can modify the objects they wish to track or update the region of interest in case of any ambiguities during tracking.
-- Video object tracking and segmentation with shot changes.
-- Visualized development and data annotation for video object tracking and segmentation.
-- Object-centric downstream video tasks, such as video inpainting and editing.

 <div align=center>
 <img src="./assets/avengers.gif" width="81%"/>